All You Need to Know About Engineered Siding Products

 Whether it’s called SmartSide, Catawba, or TruWood, engineered wood siding products all claim to have a technological edge over their real-wood counterparts.
 These products are engineered to eliminate flaws, resist deterioration, and be cost effective to install and maintain.

-LP Building Products’ SmartSide line of siding and trim is made up of wood strands that are coated with a resin binder and compressed to create a board of superior strength.
+Generally speaking, engineered wood siding products are made of wood chips, bound together by resin.
+Take, for example, LP Building Products’ SmartSide line of siding and trim.
+It’s comprised of wood strands that are coated with a resin binder and compressed to create a board.
 Each SmartSide piece is also treated using LP’s SmartGuard zinc-borate treatment system to protect against termites and rot.

-Engineered wood siding is easier and less costly to install than real wood siding.
-It is lighter in weight than wood and features advances that make installation easier, like LP’s SmartLock self-aligning edge design.
+Affordable building products are defined by purchase price, installation costs, and maintenance.
+Engineered wood siding costs about half the price of real wood, and it’s easier and less costly to install.
+That’s because it is lighter in weight than wood and features advances that make installation easier, like LP’s SmartLock self-aligning edge design.
 Engineered wood siding can be purchased pre-primed, ready to paint, or pre-finished in any number of finish options, which reduces the field and labor time once installed.

 Fiber cement has been around for nearly a century and, like engineered wood siding, has certain advantages over natural wood.
 While it was once made with added asbestos, fiber cement siding today is made from a mixture of Portland cement, cellulose or wood fiber material, sand, and other components.
 It can be formed into a variety of siding patterns, have a smooth or embossed face, or be textured for a cedar look.
 A special curing process leaves the final product with a low-moisture content, making it resistant to warping and conducive to paint application.

-Affordable building products are defined by purchase price, installation costs, and maintenance.
-Engineered wood siding costs about half the price of real wood, is available in 16-foot lengths, and can be ordered pre-primed.
-This all adds up to huge savings in time and money on the building site.
-Fiber cement siding also costs about half as much as real wood, is virtually maintenance-free, will hold paint three times as long as real wood, and is easy to clean.
+Fiber cement siding costs about half as much as real wood, is virtually maintenance-free, will hold paint three times as long as real wood, and is easy to clean.
 With strong warranties for durability, homeowners can be assured that little additional money will go into maintaining the siding.